learning-layers/TagRec/README.md

 The software already contains four novel tag-recommender approaches based on cognitive science theory.
 The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) (Seitlinger et al, 2013) uses topic information and is based on the ALCOVE/MINERVA2 theories (Krutschke, 1992; Hintzman, 1984).
 The second one ([BLL+C](http://delivery.acm.org/10.1145/2580000/2576934/p463-kowald.pdf)) (Kowald et al., 2014b) uses time information is based on the ACT-R theory (Anderson et al., 2004).
 The third one ([3LT](http://arxiv.org/pdf/1402.0728v1.pdf)) (Kowald et al., 2014a) is a combination of the former two approaches and integrates the time component on the level of tags and topics.
 Finally, the fourth one (BLLac+C) extends the BLL+C algorithm with semantic correlations (Trattner et al., 2014).

 Based on our latest strand of research, TagRec also contains algorithms for the personalized recommendation of resources / items in social tagging systems.
-In this respect TagRec includes a novel algorithm called [CIRTT](http://arxiv.org/pdf/1406.7727v1.pdf) (Lacic et al., 2014) that integrates tag and time information using the BLL-equation coming from the ACT-R theory (Anderson et al, 2004)
+In this respect TagRec includes a novel algorithm called [CIRTT](http://arxiv.org/pdf/1406.7727v1.pdf) (Lacic et al., 2014) that integrates tag and time information using the BLL-equation coming from the ACT-R theory (Anderson et al, 2004).
+Furthermore, it contains another novel item-recommender called SUSTAIN+CFu that improves user-based CF via integrating the addentional focus of users via the SUSTAIN model.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.